 Policy & Insititutional ChangeBetter Institutional Processes

-Slovakia spent a total of €1.1 billion of public money in 2015 on medicines (reimbursed to health insurance companies).
+Slovakia spent a total of €1.1 billion of public funds in 2015 on medicines (reimbursed to health insurance companies).
 This is more than the annual budgets for the Ministries of Defence and Culture combined.

 The categorisation of medicines is a key part of the decision-making process on drug expenditure.
 The health care system decides whether medicines are subject to full or partial public health compensation.

 Given the high level of spending, TI Slovakia has been working to increase the transparency of the categorisation process.
 It believes that the process should be subject to transparency standards that allow for the ´biggest-possible public scrutiny.
 In particular, scrutiny around the approval of innovative, uncategorised medicines, medical devices and dietetic foods.

 Annually, the Ministry of Health receives around one hundred requests from pharmaceutical companies and other manufacturers to categorise a new drug, decisions that are being made by expert working groups on pharmaeconomics.

 TI Slovakia has studied this process with a view to making recommendations designed to improve transparency and accountability.